Aiyaary: Music

 The music of the film is composed by Rochak Kohli and Ankit Tiwari while lyrics are penned by Manoj Muntashir.
 The background score is composed by Sanjoy Chowdhury.
 The songs are sung by Sunidhi Chauhan, Palak Muchhal, Ankit Tiwari, Amit Mishra, Neha Bhasin and Rochak Kohli.
 The first song of the film, Lae Dooba, which is sung by Sunidhi Chauhan, was released on 29 December 2017.
 The second track of the film, Yaad Hai, which is sung by Palak Muchhal and Ankit Tiwari, was released on 17 January 2018.
 The third track of the film to be released was Shuru Kar which is sung by Amit Mishra, Neha Bhasin and Rochak Kohli and was released on 25 January 2018.
 The music album of the film includes 4 tracks and was released on 1 February 2018 at YouTube by Zee Music Company.

 Release

 Theatrical

 The film was originally scheduled to be released on 26 January 2018, but this was moved in order to avoid a clash with Padmaavat.
 The film was then scheduled to be released worldwide on 9 February 2018 but was later postponed to 16 February 2018.

+It was banned by the Pakistan Central Board of Film Censors for portraying Pakistan in a negative light.